 One of my favorite places to buy faux greenery and flowers is Hobby Lobby.
 The store is close to our home, and it’s very convenient for me to pop over occasionally to see what’s available.
 Two years ago, I discovered their lamb’s ear stems and garland.
 Since then, I’ve collected a few stems at a time, and I now have a nice bunch that I can reuse for various arrangements.
 It’s a beautiful color, and has a furry texture just like the real thing.
 Adding natural elements, like cotton bolls, makes it look full and more realistic.
-If you don’t have a Hobby Lobby retail store in your town, the faux lamb’s ear is also available online.
+If you don’t have a Hobby Lobby retail store in your town, I found very similar faux lamb’s ear stems and garlands online.
 Links are included at the end.

 When it comes to peonies, I am not going to insult your intelligence by saying that these faux flowers look like peonies from the garden.

 They do not.

 However, they are very pretty, and if you mix them with some fresh or dried greenery, they will fill the bill until peony season arrives!
 In the image above, I added some dried eucalyptus.
 Some other suggestions for add-ins are fresh seeded eucalyptus, fern leaves, or baby’s breath.
 This particular bunch of faux peonies comes in 20 different colors, so there is definitely something for everyone!

 Now it’s time to take a look at the other beautiful 20 Minute Decorating ideas!